 In Ecoregion 7E, candidate habitats also include flooded agricultural fields with waste grains which can be important stopover areas for Tundra Swans.
-Although fields with waste grains were observed, none exhibited sheet water or flooded conditions (small, localized areas of flooding less than 100 m in area were rarely noted).
+Although fields with waste grains were observed, none exhibited sheet water or flooded conditions (small, localized areas of flooding less than 100 m2 in area were rarely noted).
 It was noted by several landowners that most agricultural lands in the area have been systematically tile drained and spring flooding is rare.
 In addition, soils in the area tend to have a high sand content and drain relatively quickly.
 Thus, the presence of standing water is unusual.

-All agricultural fields with waste grains located within Ecoregion 7E are tile drained with the exception of one.
+According to mapping from the Ontario Ministry of Agriculture, Food and Rural Affairs (2008), all agricultural fields with waste grains located within Ecoregion 7E are tile drained with the exception of one.
 The landowner was contacted and confirmed that this field does not flood regularly.
 No flooding conditions were observed in any of the fields during 2012 surveys.